smm3000/CV/README.md

  **Team Player**

-* Worked in a number of diverse teams across different projects throughout my career - I enjoy working alongside different teams.
-In both of my previous roles I have been lucky enough to lead on projects/teams.
+* Worked in a number of diverse teams across different projects throughout my career, I also have expereience in leading on projects and teams.
 During my time at Makers, I was able to apply this skill whilst working in a group of software developers towards a project objective.

-**Attention to detail**
+**Attention to Detail**

-* Throughout my previous career - attention to detail has been an important skill which I have been able to develop throughout my career.
+* Throughout my previous roles attention to detail has been an important skill which I have been able to develop throughout my career.
 This is in part due to the compliance and technical nature of working in high-pressure finance teams.
-This skill was equally important during my time at Makers and has helped whilst I have been learning software development.
+This skill was equally important during my time at Makers and has helped whilst learning software development.

-**Enjoy Learning**
+**Passion for Learning**

 * I thrive on learning new things & understanding how things work.
-During my time at KPMG I had to take external professional qualification exams and have experience in learning and developing whilst working.
-Whilst at Makers I've really enjoyed learning new technologies and tools, during my final project - I was able to learn and apply a new tech stack which was an exciting experience.
+During my time at KPMG I had to take external professional exams and maintain my continual professional knowledge.
+This provided me with experience in learning new concepts and tools in a fast-paced working environment.
+Whilst at Makers I've enjoyed learning new technologies and tools, during my final project I was able to learn and apply a new tech stack which was an exciting experience.

 **Analytical Mindset**

-* Throughout my previous roles, I have been able to develop the ability to analyse and solve a variety of problems.
-I have been fortunate to be able to apply this mindest and problem solving skills across a number of different sized clients across a range of sectors.
-During my time at Makers - solving problems and analysing issues really helped my software development skills.
+* Throughout my previous roles, I have been able to develop the ability to analyse and solve complex problems.
+I have experience in applying this mindest and problem solving skills across a number of different sized clients across a range of sectors.
+During my time at Makers - solving problems and analysing issues helped my software development skills.
 I thrive and enjoy roles where I can analyse problems and come up with solutions.

 ## Education